gensart-x/gensart-x/README.md

 <br/><br/>

 - 🌟 God blessed me with the name **Genesaret Johnes**.
-- 💙 Currently, I'm following the manga of [The Dangers in My Heart - 僕の心のヤバイやつ](https://en.wikipedia.org/wiki/The_Dangers_in_My_Heart), and [Dark Gathering - ダークギャザリング](https://en.wikipedia.org/wiki/Dark_Gathering)
+- 💙 Following the manga updates of [The Dangers in My Heart - 僕の心のヤバイやつ](https://en.wikipedia.org/wiki/The_Dangers_in_My_Heart), and [Dark Gathering - ダークギャザリング](https://en.wikipedia.org/wiki/Dark_Gathering)
 - 🎞 I read another mangas and watch animes too, the list is on [MyAnimeList](https://myanimelist.net/animelist/gensart-x)
-- 📙 Recently I got excited to write a novel, even though I still have no good proficiency for it 😆.
+- 📙 I have tried to write a novel, even though I still have no good proficiency for it.
 Check it out on my [Wattpad](https://www.wattpad.com/user/gensart)
 - 🤙 Reach me on [Instagram](https://instagram.com/gensart-x) or [Email](mailto:geneshsarretsarretret@gmail.com) ! 💌 Don't worry, I won't bite you, your flesh seem not tasty either.<br/><br/>

 ### About Me :